Skip to content

 Gold rounded out the panel with an institutional perspective from outside the defence and intelligence apparatus.
 NASA had published its own UAP study in September 2023 and appointed a Director of UAP Research.
 Gold argued that this was not enough, that the agency needed structured protocols, interagency agreements, and a mandate to investigate rather than merely observe.
 His testimony was less dramatic than the others, but it placed the scientific establishment's failure to engage on the record.

 Taken together, the four witnesses covered classified programmes (Elizondo), alleged hidden collection systems (Shellenberger), military sensor observations (Gallaudet), and the scientific framework deficit (Gold).
-The 2023 hearing had been dominated by Grusch's explosive claims about crash retrieval and non-human biologics.
+The 2023 hearing had been dominated by Grusch's claims about crash retrieval and non-human biologics.
 The 2024 hearing was broader, more institutional, and harder to dismiss as a single disgruntled employee.

 The Broader Picture